TheMEMOLab/Bio326-NMBU/Doc/02_Polishing.md

 For the polishing exercise today we require the assembly from Flye to be present in a specific directory.
-You can make sure that this file is present by running this command:
+You can make sure that this file is present by running the `ls` command:

 ```bash
 ls -lh $SCRATCH/prok/results/flye/assembly.fasta